This is just one of the 122 prison establishment entries that we have on The Prison Oracle.

 Health and wellbeing

-• The Board is again concerned about delays faced by prisoners who need to move to a secure mental health facility because of a shortage of such provision nationally.
+The Board welcomes the reduction in healthcare waiting times, notably for psychiatry, but remains concerned that prisoners with acute mental health needs who need to move to a secure mental health facility can face long delays because of limited provision of such facilities nationally.

 Progression and resettlement